To read about the prominent features of St Giles’, click here.

 In 1320 the Scots signed the Declaration of Arbroath, a letter to the Pope affirming Scotland’s independence from England.
-Two years later the English King, Edward II, sent an army north with the intention of causing widespread damage and St Giles’ was heavily fire damaged with much of Edinburgh.
+Two years later the English King, Edward II, sent an army north with the intention of causing widespread damage.
+St Giles’, at the time a small Romanesque church, was heavily fire damaged with much of Edinburgh.

 1385 – St Giles’ raided again by English army